puppetlabs/facter/README.md

     $ cd release
     $ make && sudo make install

-By default, cfacter will install into `/usr/local/bin` and `/usr/local/lib`.
+By default, cfacter will install files into `/usr/local/bin`, `/usr/local/lib`, and `/usr/local/include`.

 To install to a different location, set the install prefix: